Rats in New York City: Habits

-Disease, allergies, asthma, and damage
+Public health

-The greatest danger posed to humans from rats are the diseases that the latter can transmit.
+The greatest danger posed to humans from rats is the diseases that the latter can transmit.
 City-dwelling rats carry pathogens that can cause diarrhea and vomiting in humans.
-Disease-causing bacteria commonly carried by rats include E. coli, Clostridium difficile (C. diff), and Salmonella.
+Disease-causing bacteria commonly carried by rats include E. coli, Clostridioides difficile (C. diff), and Salmonella.
 The bacteria can be spread by contact with rat saliva, urine or feces.
 Viral diseases spread by rats include rat-bite fever and hemorrhagic fevers caused by Seoul hantavirus.

 A survey conducted by Columbia University's Mailman School of Public Health in 2014 studied 133 brown rats from residential buildings in Manhattan.
-The rats carried numerous pathogens that can cause serious illness in humans, including bacteria (Salmonella and E. coli) that cause food poisoning and dermatitis, pathogens that cause fevers (such as Seoul hantavirus and Leptospira), sapoviruses, cardioviruses, kobuviruses, parechoviruses, rotaviruses, and hepaciviruses, including some never before seen in New York.
+The rats carried numerous pathogens that can cause serious illness in humans, including bacteria (Salmonella and E. coli) that cause food poisoning and dermatitis, pathogens that cause fevers (such as Seoul hantavirus and Leptospira), sapoviruses, cardioviruses, kobuviruses, parechoviruses, rotaviruses, Hepacivirus A, and hepaciviruses, including some never before seen in New York.
 While at least 18 of the viruses found are known to cause disease in humans, it is unclear how infectious the rats are to residents.
 Peter Daszak, president of EcoHealth Alliance, a nonprofit scientific organization that researches links between human health and wildlife, called the study "shocking and surprising".
 Given the close quarters shared by rats and New York City residents, he found it to be "a recipe for a public health nightmare".

 A 2015 joint study by Columbia University and Cornell University found that the rats are commonly infested with fleas, lice, and mites that carry bacteria that can cause disease in humans, including bubonic plague, typhus, and spotted fever.
 They found an average of five fleas per rat, a sharp increase from a 1925 study that found one out of five rats had no fleas at all.
-Bartonella pathogens (which can cause cat scratch disease, trench fever, and Carron disease) and various viruses were also found in New York City's rats in this study.
+Bartonella pathogens (which can cause cat scratch disease, trench fever, and Carrion disease) and various viruses were also found in New York City's rats in this study.
 These results were confirmed by a study published in 2015 in the Journal of Medical Entomology.
 A higher risk of allergies and asthma is linked to exposure to rodent hair, droppings, and urine, especially in children.

-The NYC Health Department recommends that people bitten by a rat seek immediate medical attention, as bacteria from the rat's teeth can cause tetanus as well as rat bite fever, which can be fatal.
+The NYC Health Department recommends that people bitten by a rat seek immediate medical attention, as bacteria from the rat's teeth can cause tetanus as well as rat-bite fever, which can be fatal.